-Figure 39.
+Figure 40.
 Equivalent Input of LO and REF Buffers

-Figure 39 shows the equivalent input structures of the synthesizers' LO and REF buffers (excluding the ESD structures).
-The LO input is fed to the LO synthesizer's buffer as well as the LO port of the AD9864's mixer.
-Both inputs are self-biasing and thus tolerate ac-coupled inputs.
+Figure 40 shows the equivalent input structures of the LO and REF buffers of the synthesizers (excluding the ESD structures).
+The LO input is fed to the buffer of the LO synthesizer as well as the LO port of the AD9864 mixer.
+Both inputs are self biasing and thus tolerate ac-coupled inputs.
 The LO input can be driven with a single-ended or differential signal.
-Single-ended dc-coupled inputs should ensure sufficient signal swing above and below the common-mode bias of the LO and REF buffers (i.e., 1.75 V and VDDL/2).
-Note that the free input is slew rate dependent and must be driven with input signals exceeding 7.5 V/μs to ensure proper synthesizer operation.
-If this condition cannot be met, an external logic gate can be inserted prior to the free input to square up the signal, thus allowing an free input frequency approaching dc.
+Single-ended, dc-coupled inputs ensure sufficient signal swing above and below the common-mode bias of the LO and REF buffers (that is, 1.75 V and VDDL/2).
+Note that the $f{\rm REF}$ input is slew rate dependent and must be driven with input signals exceeding 7.5 V/μs to ensure proper synthesizer operation.
+If this condition cannot be met, an external logic gate can be inserted prior to the $f{\rm REF}$ input to square up the signal, thus allowing an $f{\rm REF}$ input frequency approaching dc.